TeX-Live/texlive-source/texk/web2c/synctexdir/synctex_parser_readme.txt

 synctex_parser.h
 synctex_parser.c

-This file contains more informations about the SyncTeX parser history.
+The file you are reading contains more informations about the SyncTeX parser history.

 In order to support SyncTeX in a viewer, it is sufficient to include in the source the files synctex_parser.h and synctex_parser.c.
 The synctex parser usage is described in synctex_parser.h header file.

+The other files are used by tex engines or by the synctex command line utility:

+ChangeLog
+README.txt
+am
+man1
+man5
+synctex-common.h
+synctex-convert.sh
+synctex-e-mem.ch0
+synctex-e-mem.ch1
+synctex-e-rec.ch0
+synctex-e-rec.ch1
+synctex-etex.h
+synctex-mem.ch0
+synctex-mem.ch1
+synctex-mem.ch2
+synctex-pdf-rec.ch2
+synctex-pdftex.h
+synctex-rec.ch0
+synctex-rec.ch1
+synctex-rec.ch2
+synctex-tex.h
+synctex-xe-mem.ch2
+synctex-xe-rec.ch2
+synctex-xe-rec.ch3
+synctex-xetex.h
+synctex.c
+synctex.defines
+synctex.h
+synctex_main.c
+tests

 Version:
 --------